Cats in Australia: Control

+Eradication

+In 2016, the federal government announced a program to eradicate cats from Bruny Island, French Island, Christmas Island, Dirk Hartog Island and Kangaroo Island.

-Since 2016, a program on Kangaroo Island aims to fully eradicate the island's feral cat population, estimated at between 3000 and 5000, by 2030.
-The 2019-2020 bushfires have complicated the eradication efforts, as the gradual regrowth of the burnt brush creates favourable conditions for cat breeding and makes them more difficult to hunt.
-By the end of 2021, at least 850 cats had been removed from the burnt area at the western end of the island using state-of-the-art technology with traps and cameras.
+Kangaroo Island's population is estimated at between 3,000–5,000 and is targeted at being cat free by 2030.
+The 2019–2020 bushfires complicated eradication efforts, as the gradual regrowth of the burnt brush creates favourable conditions for cat breeding and makes them more difficult to hunt.
+By the end of 2021, at least 850 cats had been removed from the burnt area at the western end of the island using grooming traps with state-of-the-art technology and cameras.
 In addition, an exclusion fence had been built on private property around some of the burnt land, helping to protect the populations of Kangaroo Island dunnart and southern brown bandicoot.

 Phantom cats

 The numerous sightings of phantom cats in Australia include the Gippsland phantom cat and the Blue Mountains panther.